informalsystems/hermes/guide/src/config.md

 # Configuration

-In order to run `Hermes`, you will need to have a configuration file.
+In order to run Hermes, you will need to have a configuration file.

 The format supported for the configuration file is [TOML](https://toml.io/en/).

-By default, `Hermes` expect the configuration file to be located at `$HOME/.hermes/config.toml`.
+By default, Hermes expect the configuration file to be located at `$HOME/.hermes/config.toml`.

-This can be overriden by supplying the `-c` flag when invoking hermes, before the name of the command to run, eg. `hermes -c my_config.toml query connection channels ibc-1 connection-1`.
+This can be overriden by supplying the `-c` flag when invoking `hermes`, before the name of the command to run, eg. `hermes -c my_config.toml query connection channels ibc-1 connection-1`.

 > With the exception of the light client configuration, current relayer does not support managing the configuration file programmatically.